tabreturn/processing.py-book/README.md

-# A Visual Introduction to Python: with Python Mode for Processing
+# Learn Python Visually: with Python Mode for Processing

-The official source code for the examples, as well as solutions to challenges, for the book *A Visual Introduction to Python: with Python Mode for Processing*.
+The official source code for the examples, as well as solutions to challenges, for the book *Learn Python Visually: with Python Mode for Processing*.

 ## Chapter 1: Hello, World!